 If it looks like an album and sounds like an album … it still might not be an album by the legal definition.

-According to Meg, an album is a 45-minute-long musical project.
-By that definition, Something for Thee Hotties is a bona fide album because it exceeds the 45-minute run time by exactly two seconds.
+According to Meg, an album is a 45-minute music project.
+By that definition, Something for Thee Hotties is a bona fide album because it exceeds the 45-minute running time by exactly two seconds.
 If Megan’s definition of an album is supported in court, her contract with 1501 would be fulfilled and she could finally free herself from the label and Crawford, whom she dragged in multiple tweets.

 How many lawsuits are there?

-1501 countersued Megan on March 21 by claiming that Something is not an album.
+But 1501 countersued Megan on March 21 by claiming Something is not an album.
 If the court rules in favor of 1501, Megan would be contractually obligated to release two more albums under the label.
-Megan expressed her desire to terminate the contract with 1501, claiming she is “tired of being painted the BAD GUY 2/47.”
+Megan expressed her desire to terminate the contract with 1501, claiming she is “tired of being painted the BAD GUY 2/47 [sic].”
 She also claimed that Crawford added his “jewelry and chains” to an expense report.

 And there is even more back-and-forth between Megan and Crawford going down on social media.
-Here, a few tweets that really express how down with all this Meg is:
+Here, a few tweets that really express how done with all this Meg is:

 How did 1501 respond to Megan’s tweets and allegations?

-Has anyone else signed to the label said anything?
+Has anyone else who’s signed to the label said anything?

-Rapper Haroldlujah told Complex that he wanted out of his contract as well, comparing the deal to “signing with the devil.”
+Rapper Haroldlujah told Complex he, too, wanted out of his contract, comparing the deal to “signing with the devil.”
 T. Farris also introduced singer Railey Rose to the label.
 Although Rose never signed a contract, she claims “they distributed most of my music, and I never received any statements or earnings.
 I was never given a true advance.”

 What’s next for Megan Thee Stallion and 1501?

 The ensuing legal clash rages on as Megan and 1501’s Crawford decide what constitutes an album in court.
-Megan released the track “Sweetest Pie,” a collaboration with Dua Lipa, on March 11.
-Although she is still releasing new tracks, a court ruling will decide whether or not Crawford will continue to reap the benefits of Megan’s lucrative music career.
-1501 also demanded to see a full accounting of Megan’s profits from “collaborations, sponsorships, endorsements, and side engagements” that could chalk up to $1 million.
-Megan is one of 1501’s biggest stars, with over 28.6 million monthly listeners on Spotify.
+Meg released the track “Sweetest Pie,” a collaboration with Dua Lipa, on March 11.
+Although she is still releasing new tracks, a court ruling will decide whether Crawford will continue to reap the benefits of Meg’s lucrative music career.
+1501 also demanded to see a full accounting of her profits from “collaborations, sponsorships, endorsements, and side engagements” that could add up to $1 million.
+Meg is one of 1501’s biggest stars with over 28.6 million monthly listeners on Spotify.
 Additionally, if 1501 does file a defamation suit, as it threatened on Instagram, the rapper and her label will continue their messy legal battle long after we find out what an album really is.